JuanIrache/nephews/README.md

 - /provider/id PUT Verifies providers by validating the SMS or starts the delete process
 - /provider/id DELETE Verifies the deletion confirmation code and deletes the provider

-- /call POST Creates a call element and pushes a notification to all providers
+- /call POST Creates a call element and pushes an SMS notification to all providers
 - /call/id PUT Accepts the call and forwards the specific phone call from the client to the provider
 - /call/id DELETE Deletes the call element